 It looks appealing to cats … and humans.
 Reviewers like Halo's simple ingredients: chicken, liver, carrots, zucchini, peas and the like.
 Like other top-rated canned cat foods, Halo is grain-free -- which experts prefer, as cats are strict carnivores that didn't evolve to digest much grain.
-(Some experts say cats can't digest vegetables well, either, but others have no problem with vegetables in cat food.)
+Some experts say cats can't digest vegetables well, either, but others have no problem with vegetables in cat food.

 A clean recall history -- but all cans aren't BPA-free.
 "Halo has never been recalled," its website boasts, and a search of the U.S. Food and Drug Administration's website (which lists pet food recalls back to 2007) shows no recalls for Halo.
 Halo sources its ingredients from the U.S. only, except for lamb from New Zealand and peas from Canada, a top expert source notes.

 Lower in calories than some other premium foods, so you might need to feed more.
 At about $1.60 for a 5.5-ounce can, Halo is one of the priciest top-rated cat foods.
-It costs 10 to 30 cents more per can than runner-up Evo Cat and Kitten Food (*Est. $1.40 for a 5.5-oz. can), Merrick Cowboy Cookout (*Est. $1.40 for a 5.5-oz. can) and Felidae Cat and Kitten Formula (*Est. $1.30 for a 5.5-oz. can).
+For example, it costs 25 cents more per can than runner-up Evo Cat and Kitten Food (Est. $1.35 for a 5.5-oz. can) -- and Evo also offers money-saving, economy-size 13.2-ounce cans.
+Halo cat food comes only in small 3- or 5.5-ounce cans.

-A 5.5-ounce can of Halo contains about 135 to 160 calories (depending on which flavor you pick), making it lower-calorie than other highly rated brands like Evo and Nature's Logic Feline Canned Food -- Chicken (Est. $1.70 for a 5.5-oz. can) , which have 200 to 250 calories per 5.5-ounce can.
+A 5.5-ounce can of Halo contains about 135 to 160 calories (depending on which flavor you pick), so you may need to feed more than with other highly rated brands like Evo and Nature's Logic Feline Canned Food -- Chicken (Est. $1.70 for a 5.5-oz. can) , which have 200 to 250 calories per 5.5-ounce can.